IMMIGRATION LAW

 Adjustment of Status (in Court)

-Apply for AOS before an IJ when otherwise eligible and visa is available.
+Apply for AOS before an IJ when otherwise eligible and a visa is available.

 Expedited Removal